Clooos/Bubble-Card/README.md

 ## Configuration

-All cards and all options can fully be configured in the GUI editor, please not that some of the cards don't have a preview in real time (for now).
+All cards and all options can fully be configured in the GUI editor, please note that some of the cards don't have a preview in real time (for now).

 ### Main options